What is anxiety? What causes anxiety?

 The problem is that overly anxious personalities perceive danger more often and to higher degrees than those who aren’t as anxious.
 It’s this overly anxious behavior that causes problems with anxiety in our lives.

-While the negative effects of acute or chronic anxiety may feel like a random, unknown, and uncontrollable disease, they are actually quite reversible.
-The problem is that most people don’t understand anxiety or know how to overcome anxiety that’s become a problem.
+While the negative effects of acute or chronic anxiety may feel like a random, unknown, and uncontrollable disease, there’s a lot you can do to successfully address problematic anxiety.
+The problem is that most people don’t understand anxiety or know how to address it.

 Anxiety disorders appear for specific reasons and have definite reasons why they persist.
-Once these reasons are identified and properly addressed, anxiety disorders, along with their sensations and symptoms, can be eliminated…and for good.
+Once these reasons are identified and properly addressed, anxiety disorders, along with their sensations and symptoms, can be alleviated

 Anxiety disorders persist only because the underlying factors that cause them aren’t properly addressed.
 That’s why those who take medication as their only form of treatment generally remain on medication long term, or find themselves going on and coming off over and over again.
 Until the underlying factors – the behaviors that create apprehensiveness - are properly addressed, anxiety and its sensations and symptoms generally persist.

-The most effective way to overcome problematic anxiety is with the combination of good self-help information and coaching/counseling/therapy, preferably by someone who has personally conquered anxiety in his or her own life and has been medication-free for many years.
+The most effective way to address problematic anxiety is with the combination of good self-help information and coaching/counseling/therapy, preferably by someone who has personally overcome anxiety in his or her own life and has been medication-free for many years.
 All of our recommended therapists have achieved this level of success.
-Any one of them would be a good choice to help you overcome a struggle with problematic anxiety.
+Any one of them would be a good choice to help you work at your recovery from problematic anxiety.*

 For more information about what anxiety is and its causes, you can listen to Episode One of anxietycentre.com’s podcasts, which addresses this topic.